ElNiak/cupp-rs/README.md

 It is my first Rust program, so it will be fun to analyse !

+Probably due to:
+* Strings in Python are immutable, and one of benefits of this is they can be cloned by reference.
+This allows an optimization: if one of strings is empty, then there is no concatenation performed, instead reference to another non-empty string is returned.
+If you change initial string from "" to something else like "_", then they cannot do this trick anymore and have to do a fair byte-by-byte copy.
+With this small change python runtime will double and will be about the same as Rust.
+* In Rust this kind of optimizations cannot be implemented in existing push_str because it accepts borrowed string slice and taking reference to it will violate ownership rules.

 ## TODO

 * [ ] Add tests